 - Sea Salt - to taste

 - Preheat the oven to 425ºF / 210ºC

-- Line a sheet pan with parchment paper for easier clean up.
+- Line a large baking sheet with parchment paper for easier clean up.

-- 2 ears CornOn a chopping board, very carefully cut the corn in half lengthwise, then into quarters, until you have 8 long pieces.
+- 2 ears CornOn a cutting board, with a large sharp knife, with a rocking motion, very carefully cut the corn in half lengthwise.
+Then cut it into quarters, until you have 8 long strips of corn.

 - Bake for between 25 and 30 minutes until corn is tender and the 'ribs' are starting to curl.